Annual Message to the Community

 • Access to public computers with librarians who can provide guidance, as well as one-on-one tech assistance

-• A wonderful playspace for families with young children, plus the interactive Learn & Play Children’s Garden
+• A wonderful play area for families with young children, plus the interactive Learn & Play Children’s Garden

-In addition, your support will enable the library to introduce:
+In addition, your support will enable the library to introduce and/or expand:

 Long Range Plan of Service